 Surfing at Piha Beach

-Piha Beach is one of the most famed surfing locations in New Zealand, and its renowned for having excellent surf conditions throughout the year.
+Piha Beach is one of the most famed surfing locations in New Zealand, and it is renowned for having excellent surf conditions throughout the year.
 Much of the area though is best stuck to by those with experience, as the waves can be large and the currents incredibly strong.

 You’re best checking in with the local surf club and the lifeguards before heading out, particularly if it’s your first time hitting the waves here.
 If you’re not a surfer, you’ll easily pass plenty of time watching those out in the water taking on the big waves from the safety of the beach.